(Para ver esta página en español, haga clic en cualquier de los títulos seccionales que son escritos en español)

 SOC works to build issue-based coalitions that address the needs relating to our mission.
 In the past year, we have launched the following initiatives:

-- Driver’s Card program – for our immigrant residents and to improve public safety for all
+- Forums for Spanish Speaking immigrants and advocacy for a Driver’s Card program for our immigrant residents and to improve public safety for all

-- 5th Place Revitalization program – to address the needs of one of the most historically crime-ridden areas of Milwaukee
+- 5th Place Revitalization program – to address the needs of one of the most historically crime-ridden and blighted areas of the Near South Side

-- Street Prostitution Diversion program – utilizing a harm-reduction model to provide positive alternatives to the women involved in favor of incarceration without services
+- Street Prostitution Diversion program – partnering with the Benedict Center to bring to the South Side a harm-reduction model to provide positive alternatives to the women involved

 Building Engagement • Creciendo Involucración